ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 $$\frac{\v}{\x} = v_x$$

-That's in my own [very nonstandard notation]({% post_url 2024-09-11-vector-division %})[^notation] for vector division here.
+That's in my own [very nonstandard notation]({% post_url 2024-09-11-vector-division %}) for vector division here.
 The more common way to write this is to project a component of a differential $$df = f_x dx + f_y dy + f_z dz$$ with a partial derivative, which is also the pseudodivision operation (which is incidentally the sense in which partial derivatives kinda work like division but not really):

 $$\frac{\p f}{\p x} = f_x$$

 I will write things in both forms to make it easy to translate between them; I do prefer my vector-division version because it avoids bringing in the irrelevant notations of differential calculus, but since the latter is actually standard I ought to include it for comparison.

-[^notation]: I hope to write a better standalone article about this notation soon.
-I've been trying to do so for a few years now but I seem to start losing my sanity whenever I try to work on it so it hasn't happened yet.
-When I do finally manage to do it I'll update this.

 Suppose $$\b{v}$$ is one-dimensional, $$\b{v} = v_x \x$$.
 Then the projection onto a 'measuring stick' $$\b{m} = m \x$$ measures its length in terms of multiples of $$m$$: